nancchan/saas-customer-onboarding-business-systems/salesforce/README.md

 The dashboard includes a donut chart showing the distribution of Contacts across Accounts.

-The 16 Contacts were distributed across nine Accounts:
+The 16 Contacts were distributed across nine Accounts.

 | Account | Contacts |
 |---|---:|